Sirwagya/Unmutte/README.md

   - `NVIDIA_API_KEY` (when using NVIDIA)
   - `NVIDIA_MODEL` (optional; the function falls back to widely-available models if restricted)

+  - `VITE_MIXPANEL_TOKEN` (optional) — your Mixpanel project token.
+Prefix with `VITE_` so the token is exposed to the client by Vite.
+Keep this token secret in repo; set it in Vercel/Netlify UI.

   Build: `npm run build` (detected automatically) Output dir: `dist` (Vite default here)